softwareconstruction240/softwareconstruction/chess/1-chess-game/chess-game.md

-#### 🥅 Outcome Reflections
+## Outcome Reflections

-With the completion of this chess game deliverable checkpoint, it is time to reflect upon the course outcomes and your ability to master them.
+After you have completed this deliverable checkpoint come back and reflect upon the course outcomes and your ability to master them.

 ```masteryls
 {"id":"1a5b6586-b075-4b9b-9d61-3e1f469ba93b","title":"Frame","type":"essay","gradingCriteria":"- Addresses the prompt directly\n- Uses at least one concrete example\n- Demonstrates accurate understanding of key concepts"}